rajeshvkothari/oom/README.md

 - **Demo server:**

-  - Create AWS VM(demo_server) with following specifications and SSH it using Putty:
+  - Create AWS VM (demo_server) with following specifications and SSH it using putty:

     ```sh
     Image: ubuntu-18.04